Close

 Special Considerations

 Reciprocity fees previously applied to certain countries but have been eliminated.
 Children follow the same visa requirements as adults and need individual passports.
+Travelers may be required to demonstrate economic solvency of at least 46 USD for each day of stay in Chile.

 Always verify current requirements through official Chilean immigration websites or consulates, as policies can change.
 Business travelers and those planning extended stays should confirm their visa status regardless of nationality.